Fangyi Zhou

 - The

-will actually consider space as part of the control sequence, so no extra space before\endcsname
+\endcsnamewill actually consider space as part of the control sequence, so no extra space before\endcsname.

 However, the snippet above won’t work — it will produce an informative